harness/developer-hub/docs/continuous-integration/troubleshoot/optimizing-ci-build-times.md

 You can set up your pipeline to cache your build artifacts automatically.
 Note the following:

 * Automatic caching is currently supported for the following.
-  - Harness Cloud build infrastructures
+  - Harness Cloud build infrastructures.
-  - Basel, Maven, Gradle, Yarn, and Node frameworks
+  - Basel, Maven, Gradle, Yarn, and Node frameworks.
 * You can implement [manual caching](#manual-caching) for other infrastructures, frameworks, and languages.
 * Harness Cloud can cache up to 2GB of data per account.
 All pipelines in the account can use the same cache.
 * Cache retention window is 15 days, which resets whenever the cache gets updated.